Stilnovo Nastro Desk Lamp – Similar Lamp

 Manufacturer: Stilnovo, Milan, Italy.

-Other versions: The Stilnovo Nastro desk lamp exists also in blue.
+Other versions: The Stilnovo Nastro desk lamp comes in several colours.
+It was at least made in blue, dark red and this black.
 Since 1985 a clamp desk lamp was also in production.

 Nastro is the Italian word for ribbon.
 It refers to the flexible pliable arm that looks like a fly curtain.
 Some sources say that this lamp was designed in 1982.